Swarovski precision-cut crystal jewellery collection at OD's Jewellers

 Film & Entertainment

-• Black Swan (2010): Ballet costumes featuring extensive crystal work
+Ballet costumes featuring extensive Swarovski crystal work.

-• Skyfall (2012): James Bond film wardrobe details
+James Bond film wardrobe details with Swarovski crystal accents.

-• The Great Gatsby (2013): Period costume crystal embellishments
+Period costume crystal embellishments recreating 1920s glamour.

 Met Gala Red Carpet